tmpaul/jugglingdb-dynamodb/README.md

     someId : { type: String, keyType: "hash"}, .....
         // Allowed
 ```

 #####HASH & RANGE KEYS

 - If a model has both hash & range keys, a primary key attribute called `id` must be present in the table.
 The attribute name cannot be anything else other than `id`, or the adapter will throw an error.
+Unlike the above given case, `id` attribute does not get created for the object.

 - The primary key must be defined as follows:
 ```javascript